bjoroen/serus/README.md

 ### Instructions

 Every Instruction is 4 bytes, where the first byte is the `Opcode`, the next 3 bytes are for the operands.
-For instructions that has a "result" the second byte is the register to store the result.
+For instructions that have a "result" the second byte is the register to store the result.

 - RR = Result register
 - IO = integer operand